-Discussion boards are collaborative learning experiences.
-Therefore, the student will complete 2 Discussion Board Forums for this course.
-The student will discuss the assigned reading material on Ethical Standards with fellow classmates in the Discussion Board.
-In order to receive full credit for each forum, the student must answer the question(s) for the assigned module/week and reply to at least 2 classmates’ threads.
+Discussions are collaborative learning experiences.
+Therefore, the student will complete 2 Discussions for this course.
+The student will discuss the assigned reading material on Ethical Standards with fellow classmates in the Discussion.
+In order to receive full credit, the student must answer the question(s) for the assigned Module: Week and reply to at least 2 classmates’ threads.

 Programming Assignments (8)

-Each module/week’s assignment is designed to reinforce and measure understanding of the materials covered in the assigned readings.
-Programming assignments will be submitted via zipped solution files in Blackboard.
+Each module's assignment is designed to reinforce and measure understanding of the materials covered in the assigned readings.
+Programming assignments will be submitted via zipped solution files to the assignment page.

-Each module/week will include a 10-question quiz that covers the assigned reading material for that module/week.
+Each module will include a 10-question quiz that covers the assigned reading material for that module.
 Quizzes will include a combination of multiple-choice and/or true/false questions that are open-book/open-notes; however, only 1 attempt is allowed per quiz.
 Each quiz has a 30-minute time limit and must be completed in one sitting.